PLP-GTR/fueltracker/README.md

 # done's

+- Support not only distances but usage hours (renaming distance to utilization)
+- table for fuelings
 - table for vehicles
 - table for utilization_units (km, mi, nm (nautic miles), h (hours))
 - table for capacity_units (liter, gallons etc)